Zastava M59 / 66 underfolding blade bayonet

 During the Angolan Civil War, 1975 – 2002, the communist MPLA (People’s Movement for the Liberation of Angola) was armed by the Soviet Union and its client states (such as Yugoslavia).
 MPLA Angolans used the Zastava M59 / 66 to kill UNITA (National Movement for the Total Independence of Angola) Angolans.
 UNITA armed primarily with equipment captured from PLAN, so we can assume that the UNITA Angolans also killed PLAN Angolans with the papovka.

-This particular Zastava M59 / 66 is a LE seizure, kept in the CPD armory as an exemplar for training.
+The Zastava M59 / 66 in these indoor photos is a LE seizure, kept in the CPD armory as an exemplar for training.
+The PAP in the outdoor photos belongs to a friend.
+Sadly, I have not yet fired it at night to evaluate the effectiveness of the flip up dot.